Gate is an operation that can be applied to a collection of

 from cirq.ops import CNOT from cirq.devices import GridQubit q0, q1 = (GridQubit(0, 0), GridQubit(0, 1)) print(CNOT.on(q0, q1)) print(CNOT(q0, q1)) # prints # CNOT((0, 0), (0, 1)) # CNOT((0, 0), (0, 1))

-Gate must supply the
+Gate must supply either the

-num_qubits method.
+_qid_shape_ magic method.
 For

 convenience one can use the